Asaf2445/visual_odometry_project/README.md

      ```bash
      ros2 launch project_bringup optical_flow_app.launch.py
      ```

-## Contributing
-Contributions to this project are welcome!
-Please refer to `CONTRIBUTING.md` for guidelines on how to make contributions.

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.

-## Contact
-For questions and feedback, please contact [your-email] or raise an issue in the project repository.